-WaveLength gives TVs and radios to lonely people living in poverty
+WaveLength gives media technology to lonely people living in poverty

-For people who are lonely and isolated, something as simple as a radio or television can feel like a lifeline.
-Loneliness can result from many different circumstances, such as: the death of a partner or loved one; prolonged illness; injury; disability; homelessness; domestic abuse; becoming a refugee or moving away from friends and family.
-We support individuals experiencing all of these and more.
+For people who are lonely, a simple radio or television can feel like a lifeline.
+We help people who have become lonely through lots of different circumstances.
+Some of these include: the death of a loved one; illness or injury; disability; homelessness; domestic abuse; becoming a refugee or moving away from friends and family.

 Loneliness affects millions of people across the UK.
-We believe that the best solution to this problem is for people to connect: to build relationships and to spend time together.
-We also know that technology can bring people together like nothing else.
-And when there is no-one else around, it can be a friendly voice in an empty room and a window to the world.
+We believe that the best solution to this problem is for people to connect with each other and spend time together.
+And TV and radio can bring people together like nothing else.
+Even when there is no-one else around, they can be a friendly voice in an empty room and a window to the world.
 Every day we hear stories about how our technology is helping people overcome loneliness.
 We even have the research to prove it!

-WaveLength also gives TVs, radios and tablet computers to organisations.
-In the past, we have worked with domestic abuse refuges, homelessness hostels, day care centres, and medical units.
-Technology like this can help bring communities together, entertaining residents and making them feel more at home.
-Tablet computers also allow people to access the online services they need to rebuild their lives.
+WaveLength also gives TVs, radios and tablet computers to organisations like hostels, refuges and community centres.
+Technology like this can help bring people together and make them happy.
+Tablet computers also allow people to access the important online services that we all use every day.

 If you work for a community organisation and would like to work with us to help your clients overcome loneliness, please contact our Projects Manager Deirdre.

-WaveLength also lobbies the government to make sure vulnerable people’s needs are considered in media and entertainment.
-Our CEO is a member of various forums and advisory groups and we played a key part in the Help Scheme for the TV Digital Switchover.
+We also lobby the government to make sure vulnerable people’s needs are considered in media and entertainment.
+To do this we take part in various forums and advisory groups, and we played a key part in the Help Scheme for the TV Digital Switchover.
 WaveLength’s advocacy has one goal: to stop loneliness affecting people who already have too much to cope with.